shaharberger0204/chipyard-zynq-rocket-boom/README.md

 - CRC32 validation: **PASS on all final runs**
 - Final comparative benchmark: **complete**
 - BOOM post-route timing sweep: **complete**
+- Final project report: **complete**
+- Final project presentation: **complete**

+## Main conclusion

+A complete hardware/software flow was successfully developed for generating Chipyard-based RISC-V processors and deploying them on the iW-RainboW-G30M Zynq UltraScale+ FPGA platform.

+The same overall integration and verification framework was successfully applied to both Rocket and BOOM.

+Across all evaluated workloads, BOOM demonstrated higher performance than Rocket, with the largest difference observed in the matrix-multiplication benchmark.

+The close agreement between Verilator simulation and physical FPGA measurements also provides additional confidence in the implemented system and benchmark methodology.

 ## Future work

+Possible extensions include:

-Possible extensions include a single design containing both processors, Dynamic Function eXchange (DFX) between Rocket and BOOM, additional cache/processor configurations, further AXI/memory optimization, and more automated load/run/result collection.
+- A single design containing both processors
+- Dynamic Function eXchange (DFX) between Rocket and BOOM
+- Additional Rocket and BOOM configurations
+- Additional cache configurations
+- Further AXI and memory-system optimization
+- Automated executable loading and result collection
+- Additional benchmark workloads and processor-performance analysis